Backgrounder on Biological Effects of Radiation

 On average, a U.S. resident receives an annual radiation exposure from natural sources of about 310 millirem (3.1 millisieverts or mSv).
 Radon and thoron gases account for two-thirds of this exposure.
 Cosmic, terrestrial, and internal radiation account for the rest.

 Natural and man-made radiation may come from different sources, but both affect us in the same way.
 The NRC does not regulate background radiation.
 But the NRC does require its licensees to limit exposure to members of the public to 100 mrem (1 mSv) per year above background.
 Exposure to adults working with radioactive materials must be below 5,000 mrem (50 mSv) per year.
-NRC regulations and radiation exposure limits are contained in Title 10 of the Code of Federal Regulations, Part 20.
+NRC's radiation exposure limits are contained in Title 10 of the Code of Federal Regulations, Part 20.

 Biological Effects of Radiation